Lalu's elder son Tej Pratap files nomination from Hasanpur seat

 Rai, who recently joined the JD(U), is a sitting MLA from Parsa seat.
 The Rai family enjoys considerable support in Mahua, too, which is close to Parsa.

-Coming out of the SDO's office, Tejashwi Yadav made a scathing attack on Chief Ministrr Nitish Kumar, saying flight of labourers and youths increased under his 15-year rule due to lack of development.
+Coming out of the SDO's office, Tejashwi Yadav made a scathing attack on Chief Minister Nitish Kumar, saying flight of labourers and youths increased under his 15-year rule due to lack of development.

 "Bihar today has unemployment rate of 46.6 per cent, probably highest in the country.
 This speaks about the truth of the development under Kumar regime," he told reporters.